percona/pmm/docs/details/interface.md

 This menu contains shortcuts to other dashboards.
 The list changes according to the page you're on.

-!!! important alert alert-warning "Important"
+!!! note alert alert-primary ""
     This menu will be removed in future releases.
 Its function will be replaced by the {{icon.dashboards}} *PMM Dashboards* main menu entry.

 | Item                          | Description                      |